rbrito/avr-evtd/README1st.txt

 	power button and the 'red' reset button.
 These button events are turned into requests into the EventScript.
-This allows a user to control what occurs (system wise) when an event is recevied.
+This allows a user to control what occurs (system wise) when an event is received.
 The same script is also used by the timer shutdown process.

 2. SYSTEM REQUIREMENTS:
 	Linkstation or equivalent.
-Either stock or custom kernel and either standard or debian distribution.
+Either stock or custom kernel and either standard or Debian distribution.

 3.INSTALLATION:
-	If you have the gcc tools installed, rebuild and install the process by typing:
+	If you have the GCC tools installed, rebuild and install the process by typing:

-	cd /usr/src/avr_evtd
-	make install avr_evtd
+	make

-	otherwise, you can install the pre-built ppc version by
-	typing:

-	cd /usr/src/avr_evtd
-	make -n install avr_evtd
+	make install

 	Remove the current start and shutdown symbolic links for the ppc_uartd: